sam-watts/vscode-docker-debugging/README.md

 print("Waiting for client to attach...") debugpy.wait_for_client()
 ```

-See medium for a full explanation
+See medium post for a full explanation: [Debugging for Dockerized ML applications in Python](https://towardsdatascience.com/debugging-for-dockerized-ml-applications-in-python-2f7dec30573d)

 ## Running